 - Using ingredients in order of shelf life

-- Processing excess stock in time
+- Processing excess stock before it spoils

-The FIFO system as a foundation
+The FIFO system as your foundation

-💡 Example:
+?
+Example:

 Monday you receive fresh salmon (good until Wednesday).
 Tuesday new salmon arrives (good until Thursday).